Skip to Content

 • Can I adjust the spiciness of this pineapple dish?

-• If you want a kid-friendly recipe then I suggest you try the mildly spiced Pineapple curry, I’ve given the link below.
+• If you want a kid-friendly recipe, then I suggest you try the mildly spiced Pineapple curry, which I’ve provided the link to below.

 RECIPE DIFFICULTY-EASY